Pseudoreality/Roblox-Identities/README.md

     - LocalUserSecurity (3)
   - InstancesUsed: N/A (kinda, refer to notes)
   - Notes: Utility and debugging tool.
-    - Most permissive identity a developer can use.
+    - Most permissive identity a developer can use in Studio.
     - Also used by `Model > Run Script`.
-    - The bar itself can have it's identity changed between GameScript, CommandBar, and ElevatedStudioPlugin on Roblox Internal.
+    - The user can change the identity of the physical bar to either GameScript, CommandBar, and ElevatedStudioPlugin on Roblox Internal.
       - Here's an image of what that looks like: ![](https://cdn.discordapp.com/attachments/980231791984144384/1081526722517811210/image.png)
-    - Elaborating on InstancesUsed, it's source code (wack as hell, I know) can be be read in two different ways.
+    - Elaborating on InstancesUsed, it's source code (wack as hell to say, I know) can be be read in two different ways.
-      - `TemporaryScriptService.CommandLine`, though `TemporaryScriptService` itself is locked behind RobloxSecurity.
+      - `TemporaryScriptService.CommandLine`, although `TemporaryScriptService` is locked behind RobloxSecurity.
       - `ScriptEditorService.CommandBar`, and call `ScriptDocument.GetText()`
-        - Yes, this means any Plugin is capable of reading exactly what you're typing in the CommandBar
+        - Yes, this means *any* Plugin is capable of reading exactly what you're typing in the CommandBar.
 * StudioPlugin
   - Number: 5
   - Permissions: